This page delivers the key points and findings reported on this site. Suitable if you don't have much time and you just want the gist of it.

 During this time, they were horticulturalists, hunters, fishers and gatherers, though they did not engage in such big-capital farming methods as the late bronze age people did after the megalithic period finally ended, from the 1200s BCE onwards and into the iron age.
 The megalith-builders lived relatively simply, materially speaking.
 Their big construction work went into their ancient sites, not so much into their villages and farmland.
 People like the Tibetans, the Touareg, the Bedouin and many native American tribes were like this: they had an advanced culture but a relatively simple civilisation.

-They sought to impact on the landscape constructively, harmoniously and in a naturalesque fashion, through the monuments they built.
+The ancients of Penwith sought to impact on the landscape constructively, harmoniously and in a naturalesque fashion, through the monuments they built.
 This can be seen by the frequently remarkable placing of these sites in the landscape.
 They clearly saw these sites in quite functional terms - built to help improve their lives, as capital investments.
 Site design was technically sophisticated and construction was hard and time-consuming.
 Some stones were carried considerable distances - they chose their stones carefully and with clear intent.
-Stone circles and menhirs are not the kind of thing you would built on a whim or for silly reasons.
+Stone circles and menhirs are not the kind of thing you would built on a whim, for silly reasons.

 4. The neolithic and bronze ages